Policy statement

 The aims of the MASH are:

-• To enable good decision making by Surrey County Council, in partnership with other agencies, about when an adult safeguarding concern will lead to an adult safeguarding enquiry;
+- to enable good decision making by Surrey County Council, in partnership with other agencies, about when an adult safeguarding concern will lead to an adult safeguarding enquiry

-• To enable good decision making by Surrey County Council, in partnership with other agencies, about what will be involved in carrying out an adult safeguarding enquiry
+- to enable good decision making by Surrey County Council, in partnership with other agencies, about what will be involved in carrying out an adult safeguarding enquiry

-• To enable good information sharing practice across the partner agencies so that there is a shared understanding of the circumstances and the risk in situations where there is an adult safeguarding concern or enquiry
+- to enable good information sharing practice across the partner agencies so that there is a shared understanding of the circumstances and the risk in situations where there is an adult safeguarding concern or enquiry

-• The MASH can support teams receiving adult safeguarding concern referrals arriving by other routes, or which emerge in the course of work they are doing, by carrying out a round of information sharing among the MASH partners and providing this to the team handling the referral
+In addition to handling adult safeguarding concerns referred to it - the MASH can support teams receiving adult safeguarding concern referrals arriving by other routes, or which emerge in the course of work they are doing, by carrying out a round of information sharing among the MASH partners and providing this to the team handling the referral

-• The MASH can also be used by teams undertaking adult safeguarding enquiries to get an up-to-date information from the MASH partners in regard to the situation relating to any particular enquiry.
+- the MASH can also be used by teams undertaking adult safeguarding enquiries to get an up-to-date information from the MASH partners in regard to the situation relating to any particular enquiry

 Which decisions will the MASH make?